-A new level 4 training programme the NZ Certificate in Wind Farm Maintenance has been developed by wind industry participants and is awaiting formal approval by NZQA.
-The programme comprises 240 credits and has specifically been developed for training technicians in wind farm maintenance.
+A new level 4 training programme the NZ Certificate in Wind Farm Maintenance has been developed by wind industry participants and has been approved by NZQA.
+The programme comprises 232 credits and has specifically been developed for training technicians in wind farm maintenance.

 The requirement for a specific training programme for wind technicians is based on the recognition that wind turbines are unlike other methods of electricity generation and the driver for introducing the qualification at this time is to improve current service delivery and prepare for an anticipated increase in the number of wind farms.
 The technology involved in a modern windfarm generator is complex covering hydraulics, mechanical and electrical engineering.